0atman/noboilerplate/scripts/40-compiler-driven-development.md

 notes:

-Let's look at this example code.
+HOWEVER.
+Let's look again at this previous function.

-This doesn't quite spark joy for me, that match arm, though kept safe by the model of our code is doing despatch logic at runtime, rather than compile time.
+This doesn't quite spark joy for me, that match arm, though kept safe by the model of our code, does not encode as much of our business logic as I'd like.

 We can do much better with a little rust magic, and I've saved the best till last!